polettix/perl-builder/README.md

 perlbrew or perl-build) that is capable, alone, of installing many different perls.

+## Opinionated Installation

+To start the installation, just run the generated builder program.
+By default it will be installed in a subdirectory of the current one, named after the perl tarball contained in the builder; you can pass one single (optional) path to install somewhere else.

 The installation process is somehow _opinionated_, subject to change in the future (most probably by adding options):